 Inside, the only real differences are the processor.
 Windows PCs have a wide range of microprocessors powering them, usually chips from AMD and Intel, or more recently, a Qualcomm Snapdragon.

-More recently we’ve seen pricier corporate and luxury versions include Intel Core chips, including the Samsung Galaxy Chromebook—but the jury’s still out on who will pay upwards of $1,000 for a Chromebook.
+More recently we’ve seen pricier corporate and luxury Chromebooks include Intel Core CPUs, including the Samsung Galaxy Chromebook—but the jury’s still out on who will pay upwards of $1,000 for a Chromebook.
+(We’d advise you not to.)

 Windows notebooks, too, typically include more local storage for the Windows OS and associated apps: 128GB or 256GB is acceptable, though there’s really no upper limit.
-Chromebooks, meanwhile, don’t need much more than 16GB or so, assuming Google-oriented users are storing in Drive, or stashing Android apps on an SD card.
+Chromebooks, meanwhile, don’t need much more than 16GB or so, assuming Google-oriented users are taking advantage of the Drive online storage, or stashing Android apps on an SD card.
 Less storage means less cost; many Chromebooks also use inexpensive eMMC flash storage to save even further.
 Both Chromebooks and Windows tablets allow external storage.

-Weirdly, while both Google and Microsoft have developed their own digital assistants, the first Chromebook with Google Assistant support was the Google Pixelbook.
-Microsoft Cortana fans will find “her” on all Windows PCs that include a mic—which is virtually all of them.
+Microsoft’s own digital assitant, Cortana, is supported on all Windows PCs that include a mic—which is virtually all of them.
 Now, however, Amazon’s Alexa has also been added as a Cortana partner application or “skill,” which means Windows users get two assistants for the price of one.
 (The Windows 10 May 2020 Update’s Cortana app does not support Alexa, however.)
 Cortana is also now an app on Windows PCs, and doesn’t play as much of a role as she used to.

 What about for work?
 Keep reading to see how Windows and Chrome-based PCs compare.